 List of non-shareable configuration files

 WebStorm identifies configuration files and adds them to the list of ignored files automatically.
 However, if you are sharing your project manually, we recommend that you avoid placing these files and folders under version control:

 For the full list of files, refer to How to manage projects under Version Control Systems and JetBrains.gitignore.

 Copy global settings to the project level

 Some settings, however, can be copied to the project level.
-For example, you can create a copy of your code style configuration, inspection profiles, the list of classes and packages excluded from code completion and auto-import .
+For example, you can create a copy of your inspection profiles, a list of classes and packages excluded from code completion and auto-import.
 If you do so, the IDE creates the corresponding configuration files in the .idea directory that you can share together with the project through VCS.

 Default settings for new projects